 In the Book of Lamentations we find that the mountain of Zion had become desolate; with the foxes walking upon it (Lamentations 5:18).
 Because of this desolation, or lost of its previous inhabitants, the foxes could readily walk upon it with no restraint.

-We are seeing such an avenue in our modern day culture when the Word of God is being ignored; and ungodliness rises because of it.
-The little foxes are invading such a vineyard of opportunity; with little restrain to hold them back.
+We are seeing such an avenue in our modern day culture with the Word of God is being ignored; and ungodliness rising because of it.
+The little foxes are invading this vineyard of opportunity; with little restrain to hold them back.

 Such instruction words could readily be applied to Christianity today (2 Timothy 2:25), particularly in Western nations, who have allowed the infiltration of the world to be seeded into its midst, planting its destructiveness, as little foxes, to deter godliness.

 The prophet Jeremiah pleaded with God concerning the mountain of Zion, that had become so readily accessible to the fox, and uninhabited by God's people, saying: Turn us to you, O Lord, and we shall be turned; renew our days as of old (Lamentations 5:21).
-Such is needed in America, and other once godly nations, with the application of another such appeal in God's Word:
+Such is needed in America, and elsewhere, with the application of an appeal in God's Word: